 Garmin code reveals Fenix 8 Pro LTE & satellite subscription tiers

-Garmin is getting ready to launch three subscription tiers to support LTE and satellite features directly from the wrist on the Fenix 8 Pro.
+Garmin is getting ready to launch four subscription tiers to support LTE and satellite features directly from the wrist on the Fenix 8 Pro.
 Hidden code in the Connect app offers early clues about what each level will include.

 Essential reading: Top fitness trackers and health gadgets

-As shown in the screenshot above, a fourth name appears alongside these three – Enabled.
-But this is likely not a tier but a status.
-It probably just indicates that a subscription is active on a particular device.
 The app also confirms that only one device can be linked to a subscription at a time, though you’ll be able to transfer between devices if needed.

 LTE and satellite will soon be managed through Garmin Connect